At Exxon, CEO's promised turnaround sapped by chemicals, refining

 Exxon has ramped up asset sales, aiming to collect $15 billion by next year to balance spending.
 So far, results have been tepid.
 It expects to receive about $3.6 billion from selling Norwegian oil and gas production assets.

 Weak demand for those assets comes as rivals have written off the value of their own properties.
-BP, Chevron, Equinor ASA, Repsol SA and Royal Dutch Shell Plc last year cut a total of $22 billion primarily on U.S. assets due to sharply lower gas prices.
+BP, Chevron, Equinor ASA (EQNR.OL), Repsol SA (REP.MC) and Royal Dutch Shell Plc (RDSa.L) last year cut a total of $22 billion primarily on U.S. assets due to sharply lower gas prices.
 Exxon has not signaled whether it expects any writedowns.

 Reporting by Jennifer Hiller in Houston; Editing by Gary McWilliams and Matthew Lewis